Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

     "_started", "_completed", "_failed", "_happened", "_cooldown", "_tracker", "_target"
- -- If a variable(s) is used only for a specific journal entry and its direct content, store the variable(s) in that journal -- Scripted effects are provided to aid in variable management
+ -- If a variable(s) is used only for a specific journal entry and its direct content, store the variable(s) in that journal -- Scripted effects are provided to aid in variable management -- Slight deviation from this system is allowable if it makes the variable more readable or intuitive

 ####---------- Planned Content/Reworks ----------####